brefphp/bref/README.md

 ## HTTP applications

 PHPLambda provides bridges to use your HTTP framework and write an HTTP application.
+By default it supports any [PSR-15 request handler](https://github.com/http-interop/http-server-handler) implementation, thanks to PSR-7 it is easy to integrate most frameworks.

 Here is an example using the [Slim](https://www.slimframework.com) framework to handle requests:

 ```php
 <?php